History of the Web

 In summary, the history went like this:

-1. Basic research was performed into the ways to represent and explore information.
+1. Basic research was performed into ways to represent and explore information.

 2. Once the necessary technology became mature enough, the web proper was proposed and implemented.